QUTPy/QUTPy/Getting started with Python3 on OS X Yosemite.md

 Notes on installing Python 3, virtualenv and virtualenvwrapper on OS X Yosemite.

 Start by installing XCode from the Apple App store.
-The latest version (6.4) seems to include command line tools (these used to have to be installed seperately).
+The latest version (6.4) seems to include command line tools (these used to have to be installed separately).

 Create a ~/.bash_profile file to set the architecture type: